Background

 Interaction Rating=Moderate Be cautious with this combination.

-Coleus might decrease blood pressure.
-Taking coleus along with medications for high blood pressure might cause your blood pressure to go too low.
+Coleus might lower blood pressure.
+Taking coleus along with medications that lower blood pressure might cause blood pressure to go too low.
+Monitor your blood pressure closely.

 Medications for high blood pressure (Calcium channel blockers)